 Victoria band circa 1999 to present.
 Moved to Victoria in 1997, and shortly afterwards, began a rewarding and continuing musical relationship with vocalist Niki Neff (Mill Bay's Most Dangerous Band, The Saloonitics).
 Performed various club gigs and special events wherever rock music was embraced in Victoria.
 Members included Clayton O'Howe, Greg Murray, Bil Underwood, Bob [R.J.]
 Johnson, Marty Jones, Malcolm Cooley, Gord Miller, Ken Kroeger, more.
 My loyalty, appreciation and utmost respect go out to the incomparable Niki Neff!
 Band is currently active.

 Victoria band circa 2000/2001.
 Classic rock "power unit".
 Members included long-time Victoria musicians Rik Whitman, Ken Preston, Dan Fehr, Bob [R.J.]
 Johnson, Bil Underwood, more.

 Victoria band originally formed in 2002.
 Joined in 2006.
 Current members include Dave McAra, Harj Nandra and Ken Kroeger.
 Band is active for special engagements only.

 Victoria band.
-Lead guitarist in the V Lounge (Red Lion) Saturday Jam host band.
-2014 to present.
-Band is currently active and performing.
+Lead guitarist in the V Lounge (Red Lion) Saturday Jam host band and other local venues.
+2014 to 2019.